Analysis | Trump aims to inject more extreme election conspiracy theorists into GOP

 Among Trump’s other endorsements:

-- Georgia Senate candidate Herschel Walker has promoted fringe, pro-Trump lawyers Lin Wood and Sidney Powell, while saying “there is no doubt there is serious Election Fraud!”
+- Georgia Senate candidate Herschel Walker has promoted fringe, pro-Trump lawyers L. Lin Wood and Sidney Powell, while saying “there is no doubt there is serious Election Fraud!”

 - Nevada Senate candidate Adam Laxalt has promoted multiple debunked theories, including about dead people voting and voters illegally casting ballots after moving.